-Both were operated by Northern Valley Christian Academy students as part of the college's latest project – Entrepreneurship 3000 – which aims to inspire 3,000 future student entrepreneurs to join GCU by December 2025.
+Both were operated by Northern Valley Christian Academy high school students as part of the college's latest project – Entrepreneurship 3000 – which aims to inspire 3,000 future student entrepreneurs to join GCU by December 2025.

 The project is led by three GCU applied entrepreneurship students – Jonathan McKee, Micah Alexander and Logan Middleton – under the guidance of professor and Canyon Ventures Founding Director Robert Vera.